-(1) After adjustment for stock dividends.

-(2) Excludes options canceled subsequent to grant.

-(3) Eric A. Mendelson and Victor H. Mendelson are sons of Laurans A. Mendelson.
+- (1) After adjustment for stock dividends and stock splits. - (2) Excludes options canceled subsequent to grant. - (3) Eric A. Mendelson and Victor H. Mendelson are sons of Laurans A. Mendelson.
+(4) Options were granted to named Director prior to 1990.